udacity/CarND-Capstone/README.md

 | OpenMP | N/A | N/A |

 We are working on a fix to line up the OpenCV versions between the two.

+### Updating the instructions
+Feel free to submit PRs or issues should you see a scope for improvement.